Thoughts that made me feel insecure

 .

-A nurtured and balanced mind is:
+A well-balanced mind is:

 .

-Don't forget your self-care.
+Don't ignore your well-being.

 .

-I'm too young / old to learn new skills
+7) I'm too young / old to learn new skills

 I sometimes resisted adopting new technologies or learning business skills.
 I used to think it was too early or too late to improve my knowledge.